HL7/vr-common-library/input/pagecontent/usage.md

         <td>12</td>
         <td>23</td>
         <td>9999</td>
-        <td> Inncorrect usage.
+        <td> Incorrect usage.
 The extension is required because the unknown time component cannot be expressed as a FHIR dateTime.
 However, the dateTime should reflect 2023-12-23.</td>
       </tr>
         <tr>
       <td>(none)</td>